api-platform/docs/core/content-negotiation.md

 }
 ```

-## Registering a custom serializer
+## Registering a Custom Serializer

 Then you need to create custom encoder, decoder and eventually a normalizer and a denormalizer for your format.
 API Platform
 Core relies on the Symfony Serializer Component.
 [Refer to its dedicated documentation](https://symfony.com/doc/current/cookbook/serializer.html#adding-normalizers-and-encoders)